pkgcore/pkgcore/doc/dev-notes/portage-differences.rst

 of this are:

 - repository class (which implements the accessing of the on disk/remote tree) is pluggable.
-Remote vdb/portdir is doable, as is having your repository tree ran strictly from downloaded metadata (for example), or running from a tree stored in a tarball/zip file (mildly crazy, but it's doable).
+Remote source or installed repos are doable, as is having your repository tree ran strictly from downloaded metadata (for example), or running from a tree stored in a tarball/zip file (mildly crazy, but it's doable).

-- seperated repository instances.
-We've not thrown out overlays (as paludis did), but pkgcore doesn't force every new repository to be an overlay of the 'master' PORTDIR as portage does.
+- separated repository instances.
+We've not thrown out overlays (as paludis did), but pkgcore doesn't force every new repository to be an overlay of the default 'master' repo as portage does.

 - optimized repository classes- for the usual vdb and ebuild repository (those being on disk backwards compatible with portage 2.x), the number of